WordPress monetization workflows

 View compatibilityPushRPM works with WordPress sites hosted on SiteGround when the site is public, HTTPS-enabled, and able to connect securely to the PushRPM plugin workflow.

-View compatibilityPublisher stack SEO
+View compatibilityPublisher stack

 PushRPM starts with WordPress because publishers need practical controls inside the CMS where content, templates, plugins, and ad placements actually live.